 On the War Memorial Trail …..
 At The Canadian War Cemetery in Groesbeek

 December 25, 2017.
-During lunch with members of the Royal Canadian Legion in The Netherlands, we mentioned that we would be going to the Canadian War Cemetery in Groesbeek to lay flags at the graves of PEI soldiers, and one from New Brunswick.
+During lunch with members of the Royal Canadian Legion in The Netherlands, we mentioned that we would be going to the Canadian War Cemetery in Groesbeek to lay flags at the graves of Prince Edward Island soldiers, and one from New Brunswick.
 Although we had a list of 17 soldiers, only one was listed on the Cenotaph outside the Borden-Legion Carleton, George Preston SMITH of Kinkora, who was with the North Shore (New Brunswick) Regiment.

 Placing flags at the grave of a soldier from New Brunswick was at the request of our friend, Brenda Graves of North Tryon, in memory of her uncle Frank Edward MCGOVERN.
 He also was from the North Shore (New Brunswick) Regiment, and died February 26, 1945 at the age of 19.
 Brenda, who is researching her family history, unfortunately has only a poor quality photo of her uncle.
 Can anyone help put a face to this name?

-Just outside the cemetery, by the parking lot, is a banner asking people for help in the Faces to Graves Foundation project.
+Just outside the cemetery, by the parking lot, is a banner asking people for help in the Faces to Graves Foundation Groesbeek project.
 The project was begun by members of the Royal Canadian Legion in The Netherlands to create a virtual memorial for all who are buried at the Groesbeek Canadian War Cemetery or listed on the Groesbeek Memorial.
 2,338 soldiers are buried here.

 CIMG8926 Sep 15 2017 faces to grave banner at Groesbeek cemetery